HankB/Fun_with_ESP8266/SDK_bare/README.md

 ```

 The `esp_chip_info()` reports the external flash configured by `make menuconfig`.
 It also reports 2MB on the ESP-01 I tried and that only has 512KB.

+The monitor prints some gibberish when the chip resets.
+The boot loader (or whatever initializes the device) prints messages at a different baud rate than the application.
+It shoule be possible to set a matching baud rate but I have not done so here.
+And I just noticed that `make monitor` takes me out of the virtual environment.

+## 2025-04-03 But Wait!
+There's more

+The traditional embedded "hello world" in the embedded realm is to blink an LED.
+I'll do that before moving on.
+From the directory where we copied hello_wqorld there should be a blinky example.
+But I cannot find one. :-/ I'll fall back to other projects.
+I cheated and copied `my_gpio.c` and `my_gpio.h` from <https://github.com/HankB/ESP8266_RTOS_Start/tree/main> and then added the include and call to `init_gpio()` to `app_main()` and had a flashing blue LED.
+And at this time became confused about the virtual env.
+It looked like `. ~/.profile` to get the tools back in my `$PATH` took me out of the ENV, but I think it just changed the `PS1` back so it just looked like it was gone.